wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 </tbody>
 </table>

-**Note:** Rows _L5_ and _R4_ do not appear in this table because an inner join returns only the rows that satisfy the the join condition.
+**Note:** Rows _L5_ and _R4_ do not appear in this table because an inner join returns only the rows that satisfy the join condition.
 So we ignore any series from one table that is not matched by a series in the other table.

 <!--- ### Selected Rows are Input for the Result Series --->
 <br>
 **Metadata from Input Rows**

-Each pair of matching rows in the previous table is the input for constructing a new time series to be returned by the inner join.
-The following table has a row representing the metadata for each new time series, as specified by the output metadata expressions in the function.
+Each pair of matching rows in the previous table is the input for a new time series to be returned by the inner join.
+The following table shows the metadata for each new time series as a separate row, with columns that are specified by the function's output metadata expressions.
 For example, row _A4_ corresponds to a new series that has the metric name `cpuPerRequest`, `source` and `env` values from _L4_, and the `service` value from _R1_.

 <table id = "result-inner-join-table" width="100%">
 <colgroup>